-The discrete time sample period (T) for the accumulation register in the ADE7753 is $1.1 \mu s$ (4/CLKIN).
+The discrete time sample period (T) for the accumulation register is 1.1 μs (4/CLKIN).

-Figure 75 shows this discrete time integration or accumulation.
+Figure 66 shows this discrete time integration or accumulation.
 The apparent power signal is continuously added to the internal register.
-This addition is a signed addition even if the apparent energy remains theoretically always positive.
+This addition is a signed addition, even if the apparent energy always remains positive in theory.

 The 49 bits of the internal register are divided by VADIV.
 If the value in the VADIV register is 0, then the internal active energy register is divided by 1.
-VADIV is an 8-bit unsigned register.
+VADIV is an 8-bit, unsigned register.
 The upper 24 bits are then written in the 24-bit apparent energy register (VAENERGY[23:0]).
 RVAENERGY register (24 bits long) is provided to read the apparent energy.
 This register is reset to 0 after a read operation.

-Figure 76 shows this apparent energy accumulation for full-scale signals (sinusoidal) on the analog inputs.
-The three curves displayed illustrate the minimum time it takes the energy register to roll over when the VAGAIN registers content is equal to 0x7FF, 0x000, and 0x800.
-The VAGAIN register is used to carry out an apparent power calibration in the ADE7753.
-As shown, the fastest integration time occurs when the VAGAIN register is set to maximum full scale, i.e., 0x7FF.
+Figure 67 shows this apparent energy accumulation for fullscale signals (sinusoidal) on the analog inputs.
+The three curves illustrate the minimum time for the energy register to roll over when the VAGAIN registers content is equal to 0x7FF, 0x000, and 0x800.
+The VAGAIN register is used to carry out an apparent power calibration.
+As shown in the figure, the fastest integration time occurs when the VAGAIN register is set to maximum full scale, i.e., 0x7FF.

-Figure 75.
-ADE7753 Apparent Energy Calculation
+Figure 66.
+Apparent Energy Calculation

-Figure 76.
+Figure 67.
 Energy Register Rollover Time for Full-Scale Power (Maximum and Minimum Power Gain)

-Note that the apparent energy register is unsigned-see Figure 76.
-By using the interrupt enable register, the ADE7753 can be configured to issue an interrupt (IRQ) when the apparent energy register is more than half full or when an overflow occurs.
-The half full interrupt for the unsigned apparent energy register is based on 24 bits as opposed to 23 bits for the signed active energy register.
+Note that the apparent energy register is unsigned-see Figure 67.
+By using the interrupt enable register, the ADE7763 can be configured to issue an interrupt (IRQ) when the apparent energy register is more than half full or when an overflow occurs.
+The half full interrupt for the unsigned apparent energy register is based on 24 bits, as opposed to 23 bits for the signed active energy register.